 Once you've determined the nature and size of your deer problem, you'll be able to select the best deer control method(s) for you.
 It's important to note that not all deer respond to the same stimuli, so the more options you employ, the better your chances are at keeping them away.

 Commercial deer repellents repel deer with an offensive scent and/or taste.
 Deer have heightened senses of smell, so these repellents are often odorless to humans.

 - Spray liquid repellents periodically onto plants, flowers and bulbs that you want to stop deer from browsing or eating.

 - Sprinkle granular repellents to create a protective barrier around low-lying gardens and flowerbeds.

 - Distribute weatherproof deer-repelling stations once per year to deter deer from saplings or ornamentals.

 Deer rely heavily on their sense of smell to locate food and to sense danger.
 Select a repellent that contains a high concentration of putrescent egg or dried blood - two powerful scent deterrents proven to repel deer.
 For the best defense, and especially for high-pressure areas, a repellent with both scent and taste is required.

 For more information, read How to Repel Deer »Shop Repellents »

 Electronic repellents are highly effective and versatile repelling devices that can be used to frighten deer out of areas like vegetable gardens, pathways, and flowerbeds.

-- Motion-activated sprinklers detect motion and effectively startle approaching deer with a quick burst of water, movement and sound.
+- Motion-activated sprinklers detect motion and effectively startle approaching deer with sudden bursts of water.

 - Fence-free static-shock repellents attract deer with lure then deliver a harmless correction, which sends them away.

 Scare tactics are very effective at repelling deer, and after time deer learn to avoid them all together.
 Electronic repellents can be relocated periodically and/or paired with additional deer control methods for the best deer control.